An ACL injury is one of the most feared injuries for any athlete playing multi-directional field sports.

 |The principal landmarks during the ACL rehabilitation are commencing hopping and landing, running, turning, returning to training, and returning to full competitive action.|

-Each of these criteria or landmarks should only be commenced when certain levels of range of motion, strength, power and neuromuscular control have been achieved.
+Each of these criteria or landmarks should only be commenced when certain levels of a range of motion, strength, power and neuromuscular control have been achieved.
 Not only will this guarantee rapid progress through this phase, but it will also minimise any of the complications of overloading or aggravating the knee or the donor site as well as avoiding any acute re-injuries.

 As part of our ACL rehabilitation pathway, SSC offers consultancy reviews during the early stages of rehab, in the middle of rehab and at the end once the athlete has returned to play.
-These reviews consist of a strength assessment using isokinetics and mid-thigh pull and 3D biomechanical analysis in our Vicon lab including, landing, jumping and cutting tests with and without reacting to external cues.
+These reviews consist of a strength assessment using isokinetic and mid-thigh pull and 3D biomechanical analysis in our Vicon lab including, landing, jumping and cutting tests with and without reacting to external cues.